 This week, I introduced my family to black rice.
 I can't say that I made them complete fans, but they didn't complain, so that was a plus.
 I've tried quinoa and brown rice, as I love both, but when you're cooking for several tastebuds in a family, it's challenging to find a middle ground.
 Finding that middle ground takes patience, especially when you get one member of the family who only loves plain, steamed white rice and the other, mexican rice.
 One hates quinoa and the other brown rice.
 It can be frustrating, I know.
 You take the time to prep and cook the meals and the icing on the cake are sour looks (ahem-not mentioning any names).
-I can be a total sucker trying to make everyone in the family happy, but I'm getting older, and it's getting to the point where I can't play with eating whatever I want.
+I'm a total sucker when I comes to wanting to make everyone in the family happy, but I'm getting older, and it's getting to the point where I can't play with eating whatever I want.
 I pay for it when I do, and I have to be stronger about not being too indulgent, even if they tug at my heartstrings.
 Because, I have found that if I don't have the energy to keep up with my family, everyone else suffers, and I don't want to be the one to drag everyone else down.
 They have enough on their plates- no pun intended.

 Lucky for us, we don't live under that type of regime, so we get to reap its benefits.
 You'll find that it has a nutty taste and the texture is a little harder than white rice, but I liked it.
 It's also easy to make.
 Just boil it.
 I bought Village Harvest Black Rice.
 It's non- GMO, which means it wasn't genetically engineered or modified.
 I will say that although gluten-free, it wasn't organic.
-I didn't see one that was when I shopped at my local grocery store this time around, but I'll be sure to get one that is next time.
-With that said, I had to boil it in extra water, since rice is known to contain higher levels of arsenic.
+I didn't see one that was when I shopped at my local grocery store this time around, but I'll be sure to get one that is, next time.
+With that said, I had to boil it in extra water andfor more time, since rice is known to contain higher levels of arsenic.
 But the best part to this rice are its benefits:²

 - It's rich in antioxidants that help restrict free radicals that cause cancer and diabetes, and it's especially high in Anthocyanin, the nutrient found in blueberries.
 Anthocyanin helps improve brain function and reduce inflammation.
 The anthocyanin phytochemicals in black rice, reduces bad cholesterol (LDL), a common contributor to cardiovascular diseases.
 So it is also good for your heart.